Showing posts with label markers. Show all posts

 Pink LEGO Dog

-The first thing we saw as we entered the gardens was a big pink dog made out of Lego blocks.
-We walked down a long winding sidewalk down several sets of steps to the Train Exhibit, inspired by the Little Engine Who Could.
+The first thing we saw as we entered the gardens was a big pink dog made of Lego blocks.
+We walked down a long winding sidewalk down several steps to the Train Exhibit, inspired by the Little Engine Who Could.

-In front of us was a couple with a very independent little girl with a head full of curls who was about the age of 2 or three years of age.
-What a magical place as you enter the land of trains and Fairy mushroom villages.
+In front of us was a couple with a very independent little girl with a head full of curls who was about two or three years old.
+What a magical place, as you enter the land of trains and Fairy mushroom villages.
 The train exhibit was built of rough timbers and five train tracks totaling over 800 feet of track.
-As we walked through, we saw trains going over bridges and through tunnels, we were in a magical land of trains.
+As we walked through, we saw trains going over bridges and through tunnels.
+We were in a magical land of trains.

-We saw beautiful yellow lilies floating in the lily ponds.
-We saw pink, orange, white, and red roses busted with life in the Rose Study Garden.
+We saw beautiful yellow lilies floating in the lily ponds and pink, orange, white, and red roses busted with life in the Rose Study Garden.

 Roses

-We saw art pieces made of musical notes made of wire.
-We saw many Yellow and Black swallowtails on the butterfly bushes.
+We saw art pieces made of musical notes and wire.
+We also saw many Yellow and Black swallowtails on the butterfly bushes.

 Yellow Swallowtail

-We saw a red lion, a zebra, a blue bear, colorful birds, a red turtle, a green lawnmower, and a man working in the garden, all made out of Legos.
+We saw a red lion, a zebra, a blue bear, colorful birds, a red turtle, a green lawnmower, and a man working in the garden, all made of Legos.
 Also, LEGO rabbits were spotted throughout the Bradford Robertson Color Garden.
 We walked around the mansion, but not inside.
 Workers were repairing the pool in front of the Mansion in the Martain Boxwood Gardens.

 Cheekwood Mansion

 There were waterfalls, ponds, and creeks running through the gardens.
-We did visit the Art Bark exhibit, which was crayon sculptures by Nashville artist Herb Williams.
+We visited the Art Bark exhibit, which featured crayon sculptures by Nashville artist Herb Williams.
 Inside the visitor center were restrooms, drink machines, and a beautiful rose LEGO sculpture.
-We took a break to cool off, drink a soda, and use the restrooms before beginning our journey home, We did not walk the entire gardens but had a wonderful time.
+We took a break to cool off, drink a soda, and use the restrooms before beginning our journey home; we did not walk the entire gardens but had a wonderful time.
 We traveled home along the backroads, this time taking a different route.
 We came out in Columbia, TN.
-We got a late lunch of fish at Long John Silvers and took it home.
+We got a late fish lunch at Long John Silvers and brought it home.

 Monday, January 6, 2020